 Maybe that’s you.
 You’re frustrated and wrestling with whether or not God cares.
 Well, while you’re contemplating this, freaking out doesn’t help.
 Actually, panicking (while natural) doesn’t help with anything.
 You won’t think clearly, you’ll behave irrationally, and it will make it very difficult to move forward.
-So…take some time to breathe, pray, and get your bearings.
+So…take some time to breathe, pray and get your bearings.

 You’re going to get through this.

 The next thing we can see the disciples do when they were in their storm was to go find Jesus.
 Thankfully, they had the presence of mind in that chaos to go find the one guy who could help.
 For the record, don’t feel like you must have some “proper” prayer form when you talk to God…just be sure to do it.
-The disciples who ran to Him in this moment were terrified and it’s not like they were super calm when they spoke to Jesus.
+The disciples who ran to Him at this moment were terrified and it’s not like they were super calm when they spoke to Jesus.

 Be authentic.
 Share your frustrations (He already knows about it).
 Listen.
 You’re in a storm…you need to find Jesus.
 If you don’t…you’ll sink…or worse.
 Don’t be that guy (or gal), you’re better than that and it doesn’t matter if you’re a fighter or not; Jesus IS!
 Run to Him!
 You’ll want Him on your side.

 Look at what happened after those on the ship ran to Jesus.
-One moment there were waves, lightning, thunder, turmoil and then…peace.
-Jesus is a game changer!
+One moment there were waves, lightning, thunder, turmoil, and then…peace.
+Jesus is a game-changer!
 Were they still in the boat?
 Yes.
 Did they still have a journey ahead?
 Yes.
 Could they move forward each step with Jesus at their side?
 Heck yes.

 Getting your eyes off your situation (don’t freak out) and then putting them on Jesus (find Jesus) doesn’t mean that everything magically gets better.
 But it DOES mean that each day you can live with the creator of heaven and earth by your side.
 Don’t trivialize this.
 If you really think about it, it’s pretty darn cool.
 No, it doesn’t make it any easier necessarily, but it DOES mean that you get to…